Artist Credit: Kenta Miyakawa

 Professionals

-Individual and Corporate memberships include 1 entry into the competition.
+Individual and Corporate memberships include one entry into the competition.
 Additional entries up to a maximum of 10 entries are available at a discounted rate for members.

 First additional entry: US $65.